 II.
-PURPOSE OF PRESCRIBED FIRE PLANS AND PRESCRIPTIONS
+PURPOSE OF PRESCRIBED FIRE PLANS, PRESCRIPTIONS, AND QUALIFICA-TIONS

 The use of fire as a management tool shall be to protect, maintain and enhance resources and when possible, be allowed to function in its natural role in the ecosystem.
 The use of prescribed fire will be done in a safe, controlled, cost-effective manner to achieve resource management objectives defined in the Prescribed Fire Plan.
 Each prescribed fire will be conducted in compliance with an approved Prescribed Fire Plan.
+The Prescribed Fire Plan is a site-specific and/or condition-specific implementation document that describes how project objectives will be met and risks minimized or mitigated.
+It is a legal document that provides the Agency Administrator the information needed to approve the plan, landowners' informed consent, and the Prescribed Fire Burn Boss the authority under which to operate and the information needed to implement the prescribed fire.
+Qualification requirements certify competency of employees in alignment with industry standards.